 - 1. Rotate the power switch key to OFF (0) position. - 2.
 With the STOP button elevated, press and hold PB1 and PB2 at the same time. - 3.
-Rotate the power switch key to ON ( I ) position. - 4.
+Rotate the power switch key to ON (I) position. - 4.
 Release PB1 and PB2 at the same time.
 The system will enter Channel Setting mode.
 The Status LED displays current channel setting with red and green blinks.
 A green blink represents the tens (+10) and a red blink represents the units (+1).
 For example, 1 green blink followed by 5 red blinks is channel 15.
-If the transmitter has been configured for the "unassigned channel" the Status LED will be a solid orange. - 5.
+Channel unassigned is represented by solid orange on the Status LED. - 5.
 Change transmitter channel by pressing PB1 to increment the units (+1) and PB2 to increment the tens (+10).
 For example, press PB2 two times and then PB1 four times for channel 24 (Status LED blinks 2 greens and 4 reds). - 6.
 Transfer the newly selected channel to the receiver by rotating and holding the power switch key at START position until the Status LED turns to solid green (transfer complete).
-Turn off the transmitter power if solid green is not shown on the Status LED after more than 10 seconds (transfer incomplete); the transmitter will revert back to its previous channel setting.
+Turn off the transmitter power if constant green is not shown on the Status LED after more than 10 seconds (transfer incomplete); the transmitter will revert back to its previous channel setting.
 Make sure the receiver power is turned on and the receiver is within the operating distance during the entire process.
 Skip step 6 if changing receiver channel is not required. - 7.
 Exit Channel Setting mode by rotating the power switch key to OFF (0) position.